furqanazhar/BMI-Calculator/readme.md

 This application reads an input json file of people with their respective weights and heights.

 Below is the output result:
-1. BMI values, BMI Category and Health Risk.
+1. BMI Values, BMI Category and Health Risk. (added in output json file in path data/result.json)
 2. Total number of 'Overweight' people.

 # Tested Environment